Azem Hajdari: Early life

 Hajdari came from a working family.
 He finished elementary school and high school in Bajram Curri.
 Hajdari studied philosophy at the University of Tirana, and was married to Fatmira Hajdari, with whom he had three children: Kirardi, Rudina, and Azem Junior (who was born four months after Hajdari's assassination).
 He was one of the main leaders of student demonstrations that brought the collapse of the Party of Labour of Albania in December 1990.
 He was also, briefly, the first leader of the Democratic Party of Albania (DP).
 He remained in that position until he was replaced in early 1991 by Sali Berisha, who later became Prime Minister of Albania.
 Hajdari was a close associate of Berisha, and came from the same district of Tropojë.

 Education

 In 1993 Hajdari graduated on Philosophy Branch at the University of Tirana.
 In 1995 he graduated Jurisprudence again at the University of Tirana.
 On 1993 until 1994: Studied English language and philosophy in the United States and at 1996 he studied defense and security policy in Garmisch-Partenkirchen in Germany.

 Political activities in his youth included serving as a leader of the students' movement which overthrew communism in Albania.
 From December 1990 to February 1991, he was Chairman of the Leading Commission of the Democratic Party (the first opposition party after 50 years of totalitarian regime).
 From February 1991 to September 1993 he was Deputy-Chairman of the Democratic Party and a member of its steering committee.

 Public service

-In the four free elections after the collapse of communism, Hajdari has been elected a Member of Parliament.
+In the four free elections after the collapse of communism, Hajdari was elected a Member of Parliament.